tjemsland/numfys/README.md

     ] + static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
     ```
 where the difference is in `+ static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)`, which is not suited for production.
+5. Set up the `SQLite` database by running the commands:

+    ```
+    ./manage.py makemigrations module
+    ./manage.py migrate
+    ```
+6. We use `Bower` to manage front end packages like `Bootstrap` and `Font Awesome`.
+Install it, through their web site [bower.io](http://bower.io/), and `django-bower` with `pip install django-bower` (or `conda install django-bower`), as explained through their [GitHub page](https://github.com/nvbn/django-bower).
+NB!
+There might be a problem with the package `libjpeg` not being installed (problem detected on Fedora 23 and Mint 17.3).
+If so, install this.
-5. Time to run the Django development server.
+7. Time to run the Django development server.
 In the directory containing `manage.py`, run:

     ```
     ./manage.py runserver --settings=numfys.devel
     ```